Welcome to the internet portal of the United States Courts for the Ninth Circuit. more >>

 Guidelines for Judicial Misconduct or Disability Complaints

-Almost all complaints in recent years have been dismissed because they do not follow the law about such complaints.
-The law says that complaints about judges’ decisions and complaints with no evidence to support them must be dismissed.
+Almost all complaints in recent years have been dismissed because they do not follow the law.
+The law says that complaints about judges’ decisions, and complaints with no evidence to support them, must be dismissed.
 If you are a litigant in a case and believe the judge made a wrong decision—even a very wrong decision—you may not use this procedure to complain about the decision.
 An attorney can explain the rights you have as a litigant to seek review of a judicial decision.

 |